NUbots/NUbots/puppet/modules/vcsrepo/README.GIT.markdown

 For sources that use SSH (eg, `username@server:...`)
 ----------------------------------------------------

+If your SSH key is associated with a user, simply fill the `user` parameter to use his keys.

+Example:

+    user => 'toto'  # will use toto's $HOME/.ssh setup

-Manage your SSH keys with Puppet and use `require` in your `vcsrepo` to ensure they are present.
+Otherwise, manage your SSH keys with Puppet and use `require` in your `vcsrepo` to ensure they are present.
 For more information, see the `require` metaparameter documentation[1].

 More Examples
 -------------